achang129/eLearningPortal/design/documentation/API Documentation.md

 `POST` creates a new course.

-* requires a course object as the request body
+* `GET` and `POST` use a 'CourseDTO' object
+ * has `name` field containing the name of the course
+ * has `description` field containing the description of the course
+ * has `difficulty` field containing the difficulty of the course
+ * has `cost` field containing the cost of the course

 `PUT` adds students/teachers to a course.

-* requires a 'course assignment' object as the request body
+* requires a 'CourseAssignmentDTO' object as the request body
  * has `user` field containing the id of the user being assigned as a student/teacher
  * has `course` field containing the id of the course being assigned to